Virtual open day as £12m Denbigh extra care facility nears completion

 “We have already had people put their names down to live at Awel y Dyffryn.
 These types of schemes are vital in communities as they enable older people to continue living independently and enjoy the independence they had before, whilst being assured there is always access to care and support.

-“As well as having your apartment, there will be an on-site hairdressers, restaurant and laundry room as well as rooms for activities to promote good health and wellbeing.
+“As well as having your apartment, there will be an on-site hairdresser, restaurant and laundry room as well as rooms for activities to promote good health and wellbeing.

 “It’s shame that due to COVID restrictions we are not able to host the open day at Awel y Dyffryn itself, but we will be aiming to ensure attendees get a good feel for the scheme.”